MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-organization-branding.md

 *Note: Organization branding via Edge management service is currently not supported for:*

 - *Microsoft Edge Mobile*
-- *Microsoft Edge for Business on unmanaged PCs and MacOS*
+- *Microsoft Edge for Business on unmanaged PCs and macOS*
 - *Customers with an Office 365 GCC or Office 365 GCC High and DoD plan*

 ## See also